splynx/powerlynx-doc/networking/mikrotik.md

 outline: deep
 ---

-# How to connect your Mikrotik with Powerlynx:
+# How to connect your Mikrotik with Powerlynx (Advanced setup):

 <br>